-Dr. Mathilde Krim, a wealthy, straight, scientific researcher who devoted her life to fighting HIV/AIDS, died Monday died on Monday at her home in Kings Point, N.Y. at the age of 91.
+Dr. Mathilde Krim, a wealthy, straight, scientific researcher who devoted her life to fighting HIV/AIDS, died on Monday (Jan.
+15, 2018) at her home in Kings Point, N.Y. at the age of 91.

 “The board of trustees and staff of amfAR mourn the passing of our beloved Founding Chairman, Mathilde Krim, Ph.D.
 A pioneer in AIDS research and activism, Dr. Krim was at the forefront of scientific and philanthropic responses to HIV/AIDS long before the world fully understood its catastrophic global reach,” reads amfAR’s statement issued Tuesday morning.

 “As amfAR’s founding chairman, and chairman of the board from 1990 to 2004, she was the heart and soul of the organization.
 She helped create it, supported it, kept it afloat more than once, and guided it with extraordinary dedication.
 She testified on Capitol Hill on several occasions, and was a driving force behind legislation that expanded access to lifesaving treatment and behind efforts to scale up federal funding for AIDS research.
 In August 2000, she was awarded the Presidential Medal of Freedom – the highest civilian honor in the United States,” the statement continued.

 “Dr. Krim had such a profound impact on the lives of so many.
 While we all feel a penetrating sadness at the loss of someone we loved so deeply, it is important to remember how much she gave us and the millions for whom she dedicated her life.
 There is joy to be found in knowing that so many people alive today literally owe their lives to this great woman,” amfAR concluded.

 New York-based Gay USA co-host and co-producer Andy Humm and longtime AIDS activist Peter Staley were the first to note Krim’s passing on their Facebook pages Monday night.